ibm-cloud-docs/account/catalog-other-share.md

 - Access to the repo
 - Read org and team membership
 - User email address

+You must be a collaborator in the repos.

+Your user email address must match the email address for the personal access token.

 ## Publishing products to specific accounts by using the CLI
 {: #other-publish-steps-cli}